Model-Free Assessment of Simulator Fidelity via Quantile Curves: Framework and Motivating Example

 \section{Framework and Motivating Example}

-In this section, we start with a concrete use case that motivates our formulation, and then formally define the quantile estimation problem.
-Although the terminology below is specific to the example use case, the setting can be generalized.
-See~Appendix \ref{extra_examples} for more examples of simulation systems.
+We begin with a motivating use case through a survey-style LLM and then formalize the quantile estimation problem.
+Although we introduce the notation through an LLM example, the framework itself is more general.
+In Appendix~\ref{extra_examples}, we illustrate how the same formulation applies to other settings, including discrete-event manufacturing and broader control/scientific simulators with categorical and continuous outputs.
+Specifically, we ran our main numerical analysis under a survey setting, but conducted additional analysis in Appendix~\ref{apx:add_app} under Building control setting in Appendix~\ref{extra_examples}.

-Suppose a media research company plans to survey customers on a particular topic with multinomial outcomes (eg, ``Agree'', ``Neutral'', ``Disagree'').
-The company wants to estimate the customer opinion before committing resources for an expensive population study.
-The company has access to a database of past questions and human answers, and has been training an LLM-based ``digital twin'' for its customer base.
-By querying this digital twin with the new question, the company can generate an estimate of the mean response for the new question.
-The problem now facing the company is to characterize how close this estimate is to the true population mean.
-Can one provide a confidence interval for the true value?
-Or, better yet, estimate the quantile function for a suitable discrepancy measure between the simulator and population estimates?
-This work addresses precisely these uncertainty quantification problems.
+Suppose a media research company plans to survey customers on a particular topic with multinomial outcomes (e.g., `Agree', `Neutral', `Disagree').
+The company wants to estimate customer opinion before committing resources to an expensive population study.
+The company is considering whether to directly use a digital twin based on pre-trained LLM or to develop its own fine-tuned LLM.
+In order to make this decision, the company needs to evaluate the distribution of the sim-to-real gap across the range of questions that it is likely to encounter.
+While pre-trained LLMs can appear to provide coherent predictions, in Appendix~\ref{apx:add_app} we show an example where several pre-trained LLMs underperform the baseline that randomly picks answers!
+The methods developed in this work can help with such assessments.

-To formally describe the discrepancy between simulator (LLM) and ground truth (human population), and the theoretical challenges we face, we consider two levels of randomness in this problem, which we term as the scenario uncertainty and the finite-sample uncertainty.